camlspotter/ocaml/README-leopard.md

 OCamleopard is a modified OCaml compiler with several enhancements in its parsing, typing and complation:

-* Syntax with Python style indentation rules
+* Syntax with Python style indentation rules.
-* Variant constructors as functions in both uncurried and curried form
+* Variant constructors as functions in both uncurried and curried form.
-* User definable SML style simple overloading
+* User definable SML style simple overloading.
+* `x.[i]` and `x.(i)` are easily overridable.

 Even with these enhancements, it is designed to be compatible with OCaml as possible.
 OCamleopard can be used with OCaml together: